|

 a confession.
 Execution.
 Sarah’s execution was set

-for Wednesday, the 7th of March.
-Newgate’s portable gallows was set up in Fleet Street, in
+Newgate’s portable gallows was set up in Fleet Street, in the square

-the square opposite Mitre Court for the purpose.
-Sarah was prepared in the normal way by the
+Sarah was prepared in the normal way by the Yeoman of the Halter, her

-Yeoman of the Halter, her hands tied in front of her and halter around her
+hands tied in front of her and halter around her neck.
+She was placed in the

-neck.
-She was placed in the cart with John Hooper, the hangman, to make the
+cart with John Hooper, the hangman, to make the short journey to Fleet Street

-short journey to Fleet Street accompanied by a troop of Javelin Men and the
+accompanied by a troop of Javelin Men and the Under Sheriff.
+Sarah is said to have fainted in the cart

-fainted in the cart and also to have “wrung her hands and wept most
+and also to have “wrung her hands and wept most bitterly”.
+When she arrived at the gallows, she

-gallows, she listened carefully to John Gutherie,
+listened carefully to John Gutherie, the

-the Ordinary’s, prayers for her soul and again fainted.
+Ordinary’s, prayers for her soul and again fainted.
 She was revived and just before the cart

 was driven from under her, she was reported to have turned towards the Temple